Feyerabend/cc/ch05/addition/language/README.md

 body from both.

-So the value is not in reading a century of analytic texts, but in seeing that computers are already philosophical artifacts.
+So the value is not in reading a century of analytic texts, but in seeing that computers are already philosophical artefacts.
 They encode answers to:
 - what meaning is,
 - what correctness is,
 - what "understanding" is.